 Regarding competence and skills

-- show awareness of the importance of and skills in both non-verbal as well as verbal behaviours when communicating with clients
+- Show awareness about the importance of and skills in both non-verbal as well as verbal behaviours when communicating with others

-- show acceptance, concern and respect for the client and his/her experiences
+- Show acceptance, concern and respect for a client and his/her experiences

 Regarding judgement and approach

 - Reflect upon clinical situations both from a therapist and client perspective

 - Show awareness about and reflect upon ethical and legal aspects in clinical situations